mvakde/mvakde.github.io/blog/jee-was-easy.md

     - I grok concepts in any domain pretty fast.
 Ended up pretty good at some domains (dance, drums, volleyball, public speaking, MUNs, etc.)
     - Want to startup

-So yeah guysing grok concepts super fast in any domain.
+So main thing in common - grokking concepts super fast in any domain.
 Other things in common - Taking risky paths in life, willing to stand out, skills in different fields, etc.

 ## About JEE
-I found JEE (Advanced) to be super easy.
-I got a 1505 rank (common rank list) without studying much or practicing much.
-Among the 1k IITB batchmates of mine, I estimate there were only ~10 other people in my batch who cpuld boast the same.
-Why?
+Intelligence is not correlated with your JEE rank.
+I think its correlated with your rank vs the effort you put in for it.

-How do people generally clear JEE?
+#### How do people generally clear JEE?
 1) Spend 2-6 years studying for this exam
 2) Study 10+ hours a day
-3) Practice an insane number of questions (10K or sometimes higher than that)

-Anyone, regardless of intelligence (above a baseline) would qualify if they did this.
+3) Practice an insane number of questions (30K+ or sometimes even higher than that) Anyone, regardless of intelligence (above a baseline) would qualify if they did this.
 It becomes a test of grit, not intelligence.
-You
+The reward of this path is the ability to work hard on anything + decent analytical skills.

+I didn't do this though.
+I found JEE (Advanced) to be super easy.
+I studied for about a year, not those crazy hours, and would have practiced ~1K questions in total.
+I got a 1505 rank (common rank list).
+Among the 1k IITB batchmates of mine, I estimate there were only ~10 other people in my batch who could boast the same.
+A few of the people mentioned above fall into this category.

+#### How else can you crack JEE?
+- Understand the concepts deeply.
+That's all I did.
+This would apply to Physics, Maths and a bit more than one-third of chemistry (I skipped memorisation heavy stuff - inorganic chemistry, organic chemistry and Integration in Mathematics).
+That should be enough for a ~600 or lower rank in 2025 (In my year, it would have been enough for ~300 rank.
+I made a bunch of silly mistakes that overall cost me 40 marks and landed me 1500)
+- If you want to get something like ~100 or below, you'd need a bunch of memorisation for organic and inorganic chemsitry and a decent amount of practice for integration and a few other topics in Math.